 TSP Contribution Limits

 Federal law limits contributions to tax-deferred savings accounts like TSP.
-For 2016,the regular contribution limit is $18,000.
+For 2018,the regular contribution limit is $18,500.
 This limit is for taxable income, including base pay, incentive pay, special pay, and bonus pay.
 This limit is called the elective deferral limit.

 There are special rules for non-taxable income, such as income earned while in a tax-exempt combat zone.
-For 2016, you can have contribution total of $53,000 if everything in excess of the elective deferral limit comes from taxable income.
+For 2018, you can have contribution total of $54,000 if everything in excess of the elective deferral limit comes from taxable income.
 This limit is called the annual addition limit or I.R.C.
 Section 415(c) limit.
-There are some tricky bits of the tax code as it applies to contributions that exceed the elective deferral limit and enter into the annual addition limit area – be sure to get good advice when making these contributions.
+There are some tricky bits of the tax code as it applies to contributions that exceed the elective deferral limit and enter into the annual addition limit area – be sure to get good advice when making these contributions, or read my friend Doug’s explanations here: Maximizing Your Thrift Savings Plan Contributions In A Combat Zone.

 How Much Should I Contribute?